 Research involving the use of educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures or observation of public behavior, unless:

-1. Information is recorded in such a manner that participants can be identified, directly or through identifiers linked to the participants;
+1. Information is recorded in such a manner that participants can be identified, directly or through identifiers linked to the participants; AND

 2. Any disclosure of the human participants' responses outside the research could reasonably place the participant at risk of criminal or civil liability or be damaging to the participant's financial standing, employability or reputation.

-1. The human participants are elected or appointed public officials or candidates for public office; or
+1. The human participants are elected or appointed public officials or candidates for public office; OR

 2. Federal statute(s) require(s) without exception that the confidentiality of personally identifiable information will be maintained throughout the research and thereafter.